Kawas-set1/OnyxMenu/README.md

 **Onyx** is a client-side mod menu built from the ground up for Among Us.
 Everything lives in a single dark-themed in-game overlay — no external launcher, no clutter.
 Toggle it with **`Insert`**, tweak what you need, and the settings persist across restarts.

-- 🎨 **One clean dark theme** — rounded panels, smooth animations, a sidebar with icons
+- 🎨 **24 accent themes** — one sleek black UI, swap the accent color; rounded panels, smooth animations, icon sidebar
 - 🌍 **Bilingual** — Russian / English, switchable in-game
 - 🔒 **Client-side** — most features affect only your client
 - 🧩 **Modular** — every feature is a toggle; enable only what you want